ioBroker/ioBroker.iot/README.md

 `X` can be defined in settings by the "Use text2command instance" option.

 ## Custom skill
-The answers for custom skill can be processed in two ways:
+The answers for the custom skill can be processed in two ways:
 - `text2command`
 - `javascript`